Employment Relations Authority Officer

 - Ensure legal documentation is correctly served on respondents and determining correct method of service so the application can proceed in the Authority.

-- Liaise with parties to an application, establish facts, clarify problems, identify issues, and assess how the application is best handled.
+- Liaise with external parties to an application, establishing facts, clarifying problems, identifying issues to assess how the application is best handled and progress accordingly.

-- Creating records and managing information and documentation in a manner consistent with MBIEs systems and information management requirement – both electronically and paper.
-Recognising and managing risks associated with the management of personal information in accordance with MBIEs policies and processes.
+- Create records and manage information and documentation in a manner consistent with MBIEs systems and information management requirement – both electronically and paper.
+Recognise and manage risks associated with the management of personal information in accordance with MBIEs policies and processes.

-- Schedule and attend case management conferences (CMC) with the Authority Member and the parties.
-Taking minutes ensuring the CMC is captured correctly for the Authority member.
+- Schedule and attend case management conferences with the Authority Member and the parties.
+Taking official minutes ensuring decisions, actions and requirements are captured correctly for the Authority member and facilitate any follow up requirements for additional information, evidence or associated activities.

 - Allocate fixtures using workforce planning and scheduling techniques, issue notices of investigation meetings and directions and service Authority hearings as required.

-- Respond to enquiries from applicants and their representatives or the public about Authority procedures and progress of applications.
+- Engage effectively with and facilitate interaction between parties and their representatives including responding to enquiries from applicants and their representatives or the public about Authority procedures and progress of applications.

 - Participates as an active team member and contributes knowledge and expertise needed to achieve MBIE’s and the Authority’s outcomes.